breakerspace/turkmenistan-censorship/README.md

 script we have provided (`sudo` needed).
 Please make all shell scripts executable and ensure you have root privilege before evaluating this artifact since it will need to **alter the `iptables`** of your testing machine.
-In addition, pleasure ensure you have scapy version 2.4.3 installed as well.
+In addition, please ensure you have scapy version 2.4.3 installed as well.

 ### Disclaimer